SolemmaLLC/ClimateStudioDocs/docs/point-in-timeIlluminance.rst

    :width: 900px
    :align: center

-The workflow relies on five subpanels, location, sky, assign materials, add luminaires and add areas.
+The workflow relies on five subpanels: location, sky, assign materials, add luminaires and add areas.

 - Go to the `Location Subpanel`_
 - Go to the `Sky Subpanel`_